 MINIMALISM/MAXIMALISM

-This exhibition explores two different aesthetic extremes, minimalism and maximalism, and how theyve been translated into high fashion, from the opulence of 18th-century Rococo to the present day.
+This exhibition explores two different aesthetic extremes, minimalism and maximalism, and how they have been translated into high fashion, from the opulence of 18th-century Rococo to the present day.
 Curator Melissa Marra-Alvarez approaches the theme through a chronological lens, while unpacking its social and gender implications.
 In so doing, she also touches on concepts including functionalism, streamlining, nostalgia, luxury, taste, as well as technology and art movements.
-Viewers are introduced to design innovations, and reminded of fashion’s past, the invisible luxury in the work of Gabrielle Coco Chanel and Calvin Klein, in contrast to Thierry Mugler’s silver lamé evening dress and Gianni Versace’s gold-studded suit.
+Viewers are introduced to design innovations, and reminded of fashion’s past, the ‘invisible luxury’ in the work of Gabrielle Coco Chanel and Calvin Klein, in contrast to Thierry Mugler’s silver lamé evening dress and Gianni Versace’s gold-studded suit.
 Fashion insiders should be interested to learn about the rising maximalist trend in clothing today, represented in the exhibition by brands such as Gucci and Comme des Garçons, and Balenciaga’s bold ‘Triple S’ sneaker.

 May 28 – November 16, 2019